isomerpages/mol-services/_government-services/02-check-govt-benefits/00a-overview(accordion).md

 job-leave:
 - title: Annual Leave
   content: |
-    If you are an employee working under a contract of service and have worked for at least 3 months with your employer, you are entitled to annual leave.
+    If you are an employee working under a contract of service and have worked for at least 3 months with your employer, you are entitled to annual leave as per the terms in your contract.
 - title: Sick Leave
   content: |
     Similar to Annual Leave, you are also entitled to paid sick leave and paid hospitalisation leave after at least 3 months of current employment and have tried to inform your employer of your absence within 48 hours.